Last Updated on November 27, 2023

 Mulled wine, roasted chestnuts, pralines (candied nuts), crepes, gingerbread and waffles are among the warming and festive fare that’s ubiquitous at French Christmas markets.
 The softly illuminated stalls are also ideal for finding interesting seasonal gifts, from wooden toys to artisanal jams, cakes and handmade jewelry.

 For more on Christmas markets in Paris, see my complete guide to celebrating Christmas in the capital.
-Meanwhile, this guide is useful for finding markets around France this year and beyond.
+Meanwhile, this guide is useful for finding markets in Strasbourg and around France — this year and beyond.